 Health, education and other social ministries are core partners, but you also need to involve the finance ministry, parliamentarians (see box Harnessing the power of parliamentarians) and anyone else who influences budget allocations.
-You should also engage with bilateral and multilateral development partners, who may provide additional resources that are off-budget.
+You should also engage with bilateral and multilateral development partners, who may provide additional resources that are off-budget, and be able to advocate that funds are directed towards families at risk.
 Think both nationally and more locally, especially in countries with decentralized decision-making.